mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 ```

 ## Known Limitations
-Functions in Rust has limitations
+Сompared to Java and Scala functions in Rust have some limitations
-* No tail recursion optimization (Scala has)
+* No tail recursion optimization (as Scala)
 * No varags
+* No function overloading

 ## Inner functions
 Rust enables to declare and call functions inside functions.